ethz-asl/vgn/vgn/README.md

 ## Data Generation

-Get a list of all arguments with
+Collect a set of synthetic grasp attempts with

 ```
-python scripts/generate_data.py -h
+python scripts/generate_data.py --root path/to/dataset
 ```

+Run `generate_data.py -h` to print the full list of arguments.
-The data generation can be distributed over multiple processors using MPI.
+The data generation can also be distributed over multiple processors using MPI.

 ```
 mpiexec -n <n-procs> python scripts/generate_data.py ...